ml4health/ml4health.github.io/2017_content/pages/call_for_papers.md

 Please direct questions to: <mailto:ml4h.workshop.nips.2017@gmail.com>

-*NOTE 2017/09/16*: The main NIPS 2017 conference is currently sold out.
-A limited number of workshop registrations are still available, so please register ASAP if you intend to submit a paper.
-Registrations can be cancelled before Nov.
-16, 2017 for a full refund.
+**NOTE 2017/09/28**: NIPS 2017 workshop registrations are now sold out.
+If you have not registered you may still submit a paper.
+During submission, please indicate an author that will attend or could attend in the unlikely event that more registrations became available as a "corresponding author."

 ### <a id="dates"></a> DATES